 - Pain or resistance with the passage of a catheter may indicate that you are not using enough lubricant.
-Occasionally, it may be a sign of scar formation in the urine passage way. - Blood on the catheter or in the urine suggests the possibility of injury to the urethra, prostate or bladder.
-Concern arises when bleeding is continuous, frequent or heavy. - Cloudy, foul-smelling urine, painful urination, fever (over 38.5°C or 101°F), chills or abnormal sweating may indicate infection. - If you are unable to insert the catheter after several attempts, you should go immediately to your hospital emergency room.
+Occasionally, it may be a sign of scar formation in the bladder outlet. - Blood on the catheter or in the urine suggests the possibility of injury to the urethra or bladder.
+Concern arises when bleeding is continuous, frequent or heavy. - You may have bacteria detected in your urine, but in the absence of symptomds, this may not require treatment. - Symptoms of painful urination, fever (over 38.5°C or 101°F), chills or abnormal sweating may indicate infection. - If you are unable to insert the catheter after several attempts, you should go immediately to your hospital emergency room.